24 Virtual Team Building Activity Ideas to Engage Remote Employees

-In one of our most popular app-based team building activities, groups connect virtually using the video communications platform, Zoom, and the Outback smartphone app.
+In one of our most popular app-based team building activities, groups connect virtually using the video communications platform, like Zoom, and the proprietary Outback app.
 From there, coworkers break out into teams to solve who had the means, motive, and opportunity to commit a deadly crime.

 Choose to work through the case on your own or have one of our event coordinators virtually host it for you.

 To help keep teams connected during this difficult time, Clue Murder Mystery is now 50% off.

 Check out How MyZone Used Virtual Team Building to Boost Employee Morale During COVID-19 to see how this version of Clue Murder Mystery works.
 You can also watch the above video to get a sense of how you and your group can take part.